rmaguado/radio-foundation/README.md

 ### TODO

-- remove use of PIL image object (limited to 1,3 or 4 channels)
+- add transform: window and clip image
 - implement more datasets and benchmarks
 - implement use multiple slices at once
-- training ViT-l and ViT-g

 ## Overview